 - Note: You may only have the option to import list and balances if your company file is too large to import.
 If you don’t see this screen, continue to the next step below.

-First, you’ll need to open Internet Explorer (Non 64-bit if you have two), then follow the guide to disable/enable the appropriate settings:
+First, open Internet Explorer (Non 64-bit if you have two), then follow the guide to disable/enable the appropriate settings:

 - Press and hold ALT+T to get to the Tools Menu.
 From here go to Internet Options at the bottom, then go to the Security tab at the top and uncheck the Enable Protected Mode box.